 THE BEST PART IS that while this has been implemented in the 2020.2 release, you may be thinking that you won't get to take advantage of the new features until the next release.
 Normally that would be true, but that wouldn't really give us the wow factor we are after.
 You actually get to take advantage of this feature right now.
-For RC's we have published a script that will allow you to force an update to the SolarWinds Administration Service.
-Once updated, you are free to take advantage of everything I have laid out in this post.
-Once we release GA, the SWA service will automatically be updated and allow you to take advantage of the feature/functionality described above.
+For online environments running 2019.2 or later, the SWA service will automatically be updated and allow you to take advantage of the feature/functionality described above.

 The Orion Platform is responsible for delivering features that reduce complexity and provide a solid foundation for the modular system.
 We are very anxious to hear your feedback and hope this provides a welcomed change to the upgrade process.
 Please share your experiences below and let us know what you think.

 Be sure to check out the other Orion Platform Posts as we have even more in-store and loads of new enhancements that will have a big impact.